-With this, I’ll share with you the top things to do in Kagoshima, Japan.
+With this, I’ll share with you some things to do in Kagoshima, Japan.

 1.Eat authentic Japanese cuisines.

 I bet everyone will agree with this – I mean you need to eat!
-You know, though we’ve eaten Japanese food while in the Philippines, it is much different when you are able to taste authentic food made by Japanese chefs, using Japan-made ingredients, in a Japan-ordered kitchen, prepared in Japan-made utensils as you eat with chopsticks in Japan!
+You know, though we’ve eaten Japanese food while in the Philippines, it is much different when you are able to taste authentic food made by Japanese chefs.
 Yeah, that was absolutely great.
 Plus, you are having a meal in a “chabudai” – the known short-legged table in Japan.

 Though we would always be looking for authentic Japanese cuisines, I tell you this – try also some fast food in Japan.
 Though we know popular fast food chains have been circulating all over the world, there’s a big difference in how these fast food restaurants are being managed in line with a country’s culture.
-We tried the popular McDonald’s fast-food chain and unbelievably, I can’t see any crew aside from one who’s on the counter (or maybe I was blinded with joy).
-I mean, really?
-Who would clear up the table after we eat?
-You and me 🙂 Yes, Japanese are known to be courteous and this relates to the fact that once you are finished with your meal, you clean your own table and throw your trash on proper bins in respect to the next user.
+We tried the popular McDonald’s fast-food chain and unbelievably, I can only see one or two crews in the counter.
+Unnatural for me.
+I mean, who clears the table after we eat?
+But this made me love Japan more 🙂 Yes, Japanese are known to be courteous and disciplined, and this relates to the fact that once you are finished with your meal, you clean your own table and throw your trash in the proper bins in respect to the next user.
+I know the CLAYGO should be practiced in any place but honestly I’ve only experienced this in this country so far.
 I’m not sure if this goes all around Japan, but knowing this makes me more impressed with the Japanese culture!

 3. Go to Yakiniku restaurants.

-Oops, I guess I started everything with food 🙂 It goes to show my inner happiness haha.
+Oops, I started everything with food 🙂 It goes to show my inner happiness.
 There’s more to share on my next blog post– places to go and more things to do.
-Promise, I won’t just mention food 🙂
+Promise, it won’t just be about food 🙂 lol.